 He currently serves as Editor of the Journal of Song-Yuan Studies.

-He is completing a book project on urban space and cultural memory in the Northern Song capital of Kaifeng, and starting another on visual experience in early modern China.
-Since 2011, he has been a Research Associate of the Cluster of Excellence Asia and Europe in a Global Context at Heidelberg University, where he is working on an international collaborative project on Chinese intellectual history.
+He is completing a second book project on urban space and cultural memory in the Northern Song capital of Kaifeng, and starting a third on visual experience in early modern China.

 Levine, Ari Daniel.
 “Walls And Gates, Windows And Mirrors: Urban Defenses, Cultural Memory, And Security Theater In Song Kaifeng”.
-East Asian Science, Technology, and Medicine 39 (2014): 55-118.
-Web.
+East Asian Science, Technology, and Medicine 39 (2014): 55–18.

 Levine, Ari Daniel.
 “Stages Of Decline: Cultural Memory, Urban Nostalgia, And Political Indignation As Imaginaries Of Resistance In Yue Ke's Pillar Histories”.
-The Medieval History Journal 17.2 (2014): n. pag.
-Web.
+The Medieval History Journal 17.2 (2014): 337–378.

 Levine, Ari Daniel.
 “Public Good And Partisan Gain: Languages Of Faction In Late Imperial China And Eighteenth-Century England”.
-Journal of World History 23.4 (2012): n. pag.
-Web.
+Journal of World History 23.4 (2012): 841–882.

 Levine, Ari Daniel.
 Divided By A Common Language: Factional Conflict In Late Northern Song China.
-Hawaii, 2008.
-Web.
+Honolulu: University of Hawaii Press, 2008.